Samyak2/website/content/post/07_audio.md

 You can notice a pattern in the data above.
 The points are always at a regular interval.
 So the x-values are always a multiple of some number.
 There are "sampling rate" number of points in one second of data.
 So the distance between a data point and the next is `1/(sampling rate)` seconds.

-This is true even in real-world audio data.
+This is true even in the case of real-world audio data.
 We can assume that the data points (the amplitudes) are always sampled at the correct interval.
 This means we can drop the x-values entirely.
 Those values can be recreated entirely using the sampling rate.
 So audio data now is just an array of numbers!

 {{% includeHtmlFile "/assets/07_audio/points2.html" %}}